fasting schedule | importnace of hydration |sdrinks to avoid | accept the hunger | enjoy the journey

 Studies have suggested that consuming artificial sweeteners can make you feel hungrier and actually eat more.
 Overall, there is a lot of conflicting information and different studies done around artificial sweeteners and their effects on the health, insulin response, blood sugar levels and impact on gut bacteria.

-Intermittent fasting is technically not about restricting what you eat but when you eat.
+Intermittent fasting is technically not about restricting what you eat but about when you eat.
 However, if you’re looking to lose weight, you should also take a look at your diet.

 A general rule of thumb for a healthy diet is eating more whole foods, cutting down on sugar and saturated fat and making sure to include vegetables and fruits to the meals.